ibm-cloud-docs/cloud-databases/learn-size-guidance.md

 # RAM, Disk, and CPU Sizing from Compose to IBM Cloud Databases
 {: #compose-icd-sizing}

-If your database deployments are currently on Compose, the following information helps determine the starting allocation for RAM, disk, and CPUs needed for new deployments on IBM Cloud Databases.
-For convenience, step 3 includes a Python function where you can feed the RAM in MB and it writes the per-member and total allocation recommendations for your IBM Cloud Databases deployment.
+If your database deployments are currently on Compose, the following information helps determine the starting allocation for RAM, disk, and CPUs needed for new deployments on IBM {{site.data.keyword.databases-for}}.
+For your convenience, [step 3]({: #map-deployment}) includes a Python function that writes the per-member and total allocation recommendations for your IBM {{site.data.keyword.databases-for}} deployment, based on your RAM input.

+The steps outlined below are intended for [Compose.com](https://compose.com/) clients.
+Instructions for clients transitioning from Compose on IBM Cloud are forthcoming.
+{: .note}

 ## Create a Compose API Token
 {: #compose-api-token}